 QUE LES INVITÉS QUI ENTRENT DANS CETTE MAISON, REPARTENT EN AMIS

-The French quote above translates as “May all who enter as guests, leave as friends”.
-So, welcome to The Teapot site.
-The teapot site is all about tea, teapots, fine china, recipes for afternoon or high tea and much more.
-Pop the kettle on and let’s become friends over a piping hot cup of tea.
+The French phrase above translates in English as “May all who enter as guests, leave as friends”.
+Pop the kettle on and let’s become friends over a piping hot cup of Tea.

-For centuries tea drinking has been steeped in a rich history spanning many cultures across the world.
-The traditions, customs, and rituals that accompany tea drinking are exciting and fascinating.
+For centuries tea drinking has been steeped in a rich history spanning many cultures; the traditions, customs, and rituals that accompany tea drinking are exciting and fascinating.
 From a fresh mint tea in Morocco to a cup of Tay in Ireland, a tea ceremony in Japan, or right here on an Australian sheep farm, tea is enjoyed across the globe.

-A cup of tea can calm, invigorate, refresh, enliven, quench one’s thirst, and give you strength.
-I love drinking tea in elegant fine china cups, the tea hot with a dash of milk and no sugar.
+A cup of tea can calm, invigorate, refresh, revitalize, quench one’s thirst, and give you strength.
+I love to drink tea in elegant, fine-china teacups, the tea hot with a dash of milk and no sugar.
 Every tea drinker has their own particular, favourite way of enjoying tea.

-Images courtesy of Di Baker, WikiMedia, Unsplash and Fine Art America
+Images courtesy of Di Baker, WikiMedia, and Fine Art America